The Human Foreskin

 Learn More

-Understanding the anatomy and function of the foreskin is the first step toward making informed decisions about circumcision.
+Understanding the anatomy and function of the foreskin is the first step toward making informed, consent-respecting decisions about circumcision.